 - In the introduction you describe the background and context of your work, i.e. what has been done before.
 This involves a short overview of the relevant literature.
-Keep the overview short: the introduction of a research article is not a review article. - Say why the present work needs to be done.
+Keep the overview short: the introduction of a research article is not a review article.
+But: Give adequate credit to the work of others! - Say why the present work needs to be done.
 Why it is important.
 If criticism of earlier work is necessary, try to be mild.
 You don't want others to be too harsh about your work either.